-Insurance Full CA Member Clubs are automatically entitled to insurance as part of the membership package.
+Insurance Full CA Member Clubs are automatically entitled to insurance (Wording) as part of the membership package.
 Public Liability and Professional Indemnity Insurance provided by the CA through Endsleigh, up to £10m.
 Employer's Liability Insurance is also provided.
 Clubs are responsible for their own equipment and buildings insurance, and the CA has negotiated competitive rates with Endsleigh: details for these should be obtained from Endsleigh on 01242 866800.

 Grants and Loans A large part of the CA's budget goes towards giving clubs support to enhance their facilities, either as a grant or a loan.
 Clubs must be full members of the CA, and raise the major part of the cost themselves.
 Clubs interested in applying for a grant should contact their Federation Development Officer who will advise them.
 The CA Bursary Scheme supports aspiring international players to go to the right tournaments, etc.